testIT-WebTester/webtester-core/README.md

 - Support modules for the integration with frameworks like: assertj, hamcrest, junit, spring
 - If you must, Selenium is always just a method call away.

+### Other Versions
+This repository contains the Java 6/7 branch of WebTester.
+For the Java 8 version of WebTester take a look [here](https://github.com/testIT-WebTester/webtester2-core).

 ### Get in touch
-You can contact us using [Gitter](https://gitter.im/testIT-WebTester/webtester-core) or create an [issue](https://github.com/testIT-WebTester/webtester-core/issues).
+You can contact us via [e-mail](mailto:webtester@novatec-gmbh.de) or create an [issue](https://github.com/testIT-WebTester/webtester-core/issues).

 ### Documentation
 The [user documentation](documentation/README.md) is part of the repository and provides in-depth documentation on all the features.
 If you have further questions please get in touch with us.

 ### Contribute
 If you want to contribute to WebTester, fork the repository, make your additions and changes and create a pull request.